aceslice/whispurr/README.md

 # Whispurr😺

-A simple web messaging client that allows users to send, receive and encrypt text messages in emojis.
+A frontend prototype of a text messaging application that allows users to send, receive and encrypt text messages in emojis.
 [Still in development, Demo Available]